 If you’re not, you can keep reading too, you’ll be better armed next time someone comes up to you at a cocktail party and begins to talk about “the security standards of well known Saas companies”.

-With regards to our platform and infrastructure, security is an important topic for us, even more important than features and interface development.
-We take security extremely seriously and are doing as much work possible to ensure that your data is safe.
+With regards to our platform and infrastructure, security is an important topic for us, even more, important than features and interface development.
+We take security extremely seriously and are doing as much work as possible to ensure that your data is safe.

 Let’s break it down:

 A key part of the architecture behind Xink is based on our client app communicating with our cloud servers.
 Another component of traffic is pure cloud-to-cloud, without any data needing to travel to any clients at all.

 This application uses Windows built-in credentials storage to save employee ID and password.
 The storage is encrypted by native Windows mechanisms.
 The same thing goes for the Mac version.
 We use the MacOS credential storage as well and the traffic is equally encrypted as for Windows.

 Let’s start with the data traffic from the client app for Windows and Mac: